Generalised correlated batched bandits via the ARC algorithm with application to dynamic pricing: Abstract

 \section{Abstract}

-The Asymptotic Randomised Control (ARC) algorithm provides a rigorous approximation to the optimal strategy for a wide class of Bayesian bandits, while retaining reasonable computational complexity.
-In particular, it allows a decision maker to observe signals in addition to their rewards, to incorporate correlations between the outcomes of different choices, and to have nontrivial dynamics for their estimates.
+The Asymptotic Randomised Control (ARC) algorithm provides a rigorous approximation to the optimal strategy for a wide class of Bayesian bandits, while retaining low computational complexity.
+In particular, the ARC approach provides nearly optimal choices even when the payoffs are correlated or more than the reward is observed.
 The algorithm is guaranteed to asymptotically optimise the expected discounted payoff, with error depending on the initial uncertainty of the bandit.
-In this paper, we consider a batched bandit problem where observations arrive from a generalised linear model; we extend the ARC algorithm to this setting.
+In this paper, we extend the ARC framework to consider a batched bandit problem where observations arrive from a generalised linear model.
+In particular, we develop a large sample approximation to allow correlated and generally distributed observation.
 We apply this to a classic dynamic pricing problem based on a Bayesian hierarchical model and demonstrate that the ARC algorithm outperforms alternative approaches.